publishing.co.uk

 Where it sits in the chain

-The order is always: developmental → line/copy edit → proofread.
+The usual order is: developmental → line/copy edit → proofread.
 Developmental comes first because there's no point copyediting sentences in a chapter you'll later cut.
 Do it on an early-but-complete draft, after your own revisions and ideally after a beta-reader round.

 What it costs in the UK (2026)